 Foster parents provide temporary care that ensures the health and safety of infants awaiting adoption.

-NA The program does not provide temporary care for children awaiting placement or the program provides such care through its foster care program.
+NA The organization does not provide temporary care for children awaiting placement or provides such care through its foster care program.

 NA The organization provides home study and/or child-focused recruitment services only.